arijitray1993/CARLA_tutorial/README.md

 We can also control the vehicle's accelaration and steering using python.
 This is especially useful if you would like an AI agent to control the vehicle.
 I will update how to do so soon.

-## Now, let's put this in a `for` loop and collect some data in MS COCO format
+## Optional: Now, let's put this in a `for` loop and collect some data in MS COCO format

 `dataset_dicts` will contain the data in MS-COCO format.
 You can save that as a json file.
 However, the file can become very large.
 So, you can also save a separate file for each image.